damiensedgwick/napp/README.md

 3. Create your volume `fly volume create your-app-name -r <region> -n <count> -s <size>`

-An example would be `fly volume create your-app-name -r lrh -n 1 -s 1` for 1 volume in the London region and a size of 1gb.
+An example would be `fly volume create your-app-name -r lhr -n 1 -s 1` for 1 volume in the London region and a size of 1gb.

 5. Check your volume is correctect: `fly volumes list`